drupalnorge/arkiv.drupalnorge.no/README.md

 This repo uses a Drush makefile to track Drupal core and modules, version and any applied patches.

-Only costum modules and themes are committed to repo.
+Only custom modules and themes are committed to repo.

 To get started clone repository as usual, then run